pranavsinghpatil/rife-trade/struct.md

 │           └─── api.js # Handles API requests for the frontend.
 ├─── models/
 │   └─── schemas.py # Defines Pydantic schemas for data validation and serialization.
+├─── routes/
-├─── routes/ # Likely defines the API routes for the backend (currently empty).
+│   └─── data.py # Defines the API routes for the backend.
 ├─── services/
 │   ├─── market.py # Service for fetching market data.
 │   ├─── news.py # Service for fetching news articles.